MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-analytics.md

 - Meeting ID is used by a tab running in the meeting context and is added for the response payload (meetingId).
 - Microsoft Azure Active Directory (Azure AD) ID of the current user.

-To illustrate how the wealth of useful Teams-specific information obtained from the tab context above can be used by you, consider the following:
+To illustrate how the wealth of useful Teams-specific information obtained from the tab context above can be used by you, consider the following examples:

 <!-- replace with cross-functional chart infogfx to show links between Teams-specific information and type of analytics